-Another limitation of the PC algorithm as described above is that its results are order-dependent, meaning that it may produce different CPDAGs depending on the order of the variables in the dataset.
-This is because if an edge is incorrectly removed then the neighbouring sets of other nodes will change, leading to potential additional errors.
-The presence or lack of certain edges in the output may thus depend on the order in which the algorithm executes the conditional independence tests. \cite{order} propose a modification to the original algorithm called PC-stable with the property of being order-independent for the skeleton.
-Instead of deleting an edge as soon as a separating set is found, the PC-stable algorithm does not delete any edges until all edges have been tested for a given conditioning set size $|S|$.
-As a result, for a given size $|S|$, edge deletions have no influence on the possible separating sets for other edges, leading to an output whose skeleton does not depend on the ordering of the variables.
-Since PC-stable implements no pruning of the graph until it moves to the next size of conditioning set, it needs to carry out more tests compared to its standard version.
-This modification therefore results in a longer running time for the algorithm, further exacerbating the existing complexity problem.
+Another limitation of the PC algorithm, as described above, is that its results are order-dependent, meaning that it may produce different CPDAGs depending on the order of the variables in the dataset.
+If it removes an edge incorrectly, the neighbouring sets of other nodes will change, leading to potential additional errors.
+The presence or lack of given edges in the output may thus depend on the order in which the algorithm executes the conditional independence tests. \cite{order} propose a modification to the original algorithm called PC-stable with the property of being order-independent for the skeleton.
+Instead of deleting an edge as soon as it finds a separating set, the PC-stable algorithm does not delete any edges until it has tested all edges for a given conditioning set size $|S|$.
+Therefore, for a given size $|S|$, edge deletions do not influence the possible separating sets for other edges, leading to an output whose skeleton does not depend on the ordering of the variables.
+Since PC-stable does not implement any graph pruning until it moves to the next size of the conditioning set, it needs to carry out more tests than its standard version.
+This modification results in a longer running time and exacerbates the existing complexity problem.